This might be suprising for many users

 this BRX programming interface, which is the major key for success, to

-attract application developers to the Bricscad platform - and all the
+attract application developers to the BricsCAD platform - and all the

 feedback from developers, porting their ARX based applications using BRX,